 Vitamin B12 must be obtained through diet.
 It is a critical cofactor for the production of red blood cells and in the maintenance of the myelin sheath surrounding and protecting nerve cells.
 It is also necessary for DNA synthesis.
 Vitamin B12 deficiency results in damage to the brain, spinal cord, and peripheral nerves, including the optic nerve of the eye.

 Sally, from your lecture at the Weston Price conference I can tell how passionate you are about this subject.
-Why is B12 frequently misdiagnosed and untreated?
+Here are my questions.

 First and foremost, there is a severe knowledge deficit in health practitioners.
 They have incomplete information about B12, they are using old guidelines, and they are treating lab reports instead of patients.
 Additionally, the “normal range” on blood reports is outdated – it is much too low.
 Furthermore, when treatment is given, it is usually too little too late.